Graph-theoretic insights on the constructability of complex entangled states: Edge pruning

 \section{Edge pruning}

-We introduce the concept of an edge minimum valid experiment graph.
-A valid experiment graph $G$ is said to be edge minimum if there is no other graph $G'$ such that $|V(G')|=|V(G)|$, $\mu(G)=\mu(G')$ and $|E(G')|< |E(G)|$.
-Such graphs correspond to the experiments to create GHZ states with minimum resources and are of interest to experimental physicists.
-The reader may notice that proving \cref{main_thm} for Edge minimum valid experiment graphs implies \cref{main_thm} is true for all valid experiment graphs.
+We introduce the concept of an edge minimum GHZ experiment graph.
+A GHZ experiment graph $G$ is said to be edge minimum if there is no other graph $G'$ such that $|V(G')|=|V(G)|$, $\mu(G)=\mu(G')$ and $|E(G')|< |E(G)|$.
+Such graphs correspond to the experiments to create GHZ states with a given number of particles and a given dimension using minimum resources and are of interest to experimental physicists.
+Note that all GHZ experiment graphs need not be edge minimal.
+For instance, \Cref{fig:main_example} is a GHZ experiment graph, but it is not edge minimum.
+This is because the graph in \Cref{fig:main_example_2} is also a GHZ experiment graph with $6$ vertices and dimension $2$ and has fewer edges than the graph in \Cref{fig:main_example}.
+On the other hand, the graph in \Cref{fig:main_example_2} is an edge minimum GHZ experiment graph.
+This is because in any $6$ vertex GHZ experiment graph of dimension $2$, there must be at least two perfect matchings of different colours and, hence, at least $6$ edges.
+The reader may notice that proving \Cref{main_thm} for Edge minimum GHZ experiment graphs implies \Cref{main_thm} is true for all GHZ experiment graphs.

-{ If the monochromatic vertex colouring of colour $i$ is not {feasible}, then all edges with at least half of it coloured $i$ can be discarded as such a mode number $i$ would not help in increasing the dimension of the corresponding GHZ state.
-So, in the edge minimum valid experiment graphs, all monochromatic vertex colourings are feasible}
+We define a colour $c$ to be \textit{participating} in an experiment graph $G$ if there is at least one half-edge in $G$ of colour $c$.
+We claim that in any edge minimum GHZ experiment graph, all monochromatic vertex colourings of participating colours are feasible.
+Towards a contradiction, let us assume that there exists an edge in the minimum GHZ experiment graph $G$ in which, for some $i$, there exists a monochromatic vertex colouring over $V(G)$ of colour $i$ which is not {feasible}.
+We can obtain a subgraph $G'$ by discarding all the bichromatic edges in which a half-edge is of colour $i$ and all monochromatic edges of colour $i$ from $G$.
+Observe that $G'$ would remain a GHZ experiment graph of the same dimension.
+This contradicts the edge minimality of $G$.
+Therefore, in an edge minimum GHZ experiment graph, all monochromatic vertex colourings of participating colours are feasible